History

 1948

-A group of parents from Sullivan County begin to meet regularly to initiate services for their children with physical disabilities at Beth Abraham Hospital in New York City
+A group of parents from Sullivan County meet regularly with Beth Abraham Hospital in New York City to initiate services for their children with physical disabilities.

 1950

-United Cerebral Palsy Association of Sullivan County (UCPASC) is formally incorporated.
-This organization will eventually evolve into The Center for Discovery
+The informal group of parents organizes to formally incorporate the United Cerebral Palsy Association of Sullivan County (UCPASC).
+This organization will eventually evolve into The Center for Discovery (TCFD).

 1951